Wikia/guidelines/APIDesign/README.md

 ### Resources and Naming

 Most concepts should be nouns and not verbs.
 Use HTTP verbs (see below) to manipulate resources.
-Favor concrete names (e.g. `/articles`) over abstract ones (e.g. `/items`).
+Use concrete names (e.g. `/articles`).
+Do not use abstract ones (e.g. `/items`).

 Use plural nouns to identify resources.
 For example, use `/articles` and